Contact: Debbie Cowan

-The Jessamine CECC seeks to increase school readiness by age five through the following activities: Community Baby Shower, Lunch and Learn Program, Creative Enrichment Opportunities, Parent Education Classes, and Child Care Provider Trainings and Events.
-The Community Baby Shower will promote positive prenatal care and education.
-The Lunch and Learn program will support physical health and general knowledge development.
-The Creative Enrichment Opportunities will foster creative arts expression.
-The Parent Education Classes will provide an opportunity to learn ways to prepare children for kindergarten, and the Child Care Provider Trainings and Events will provide local child care providers with optimum and accessible trainings stressing kindergarten readiness.
+The Jessamine CECC seeks to increase school readiness by age five through the following activities: Community Early Childhood Resource Fair, Family Education Workshops, Child Care Provider Trainings and Events, and mini-grant stipends for Center Coordinator professional development and for materials that increase the quality of care in their center.
+The Early Childhood Resource Fair will promote positive early childhood care and education.
+The Family Education Workshops will provide an opportunity to learn ways to prepare children for kindergarten.
+The Child Care Provider Trainings and Events will provide local child care providers with optimum and accessible trainings stressing kindergarten readiness.

 Our goal is to continue to work toward our implemented strategies of enhancing school readiness and early literacy skills, increasing physical activity and improving the nutritional status of our young children.
 We will achieve these goals by offering community activities to educate our children, parents and childcare staff on issues that will enrich child development, ensure school success and educate on strategies to combat the growing epidemic of obesity in our community.